Brake Circuits

 Brake Bulb Testing

 Most of the time, it's apparent the bulb is bad by the discoloring inside the bulb.
 If not, remove the bulb and test it with a multimeter set to ohms.
-Place the negative tip on the bulbs case and the positive tip on the contact.
+Place the negative tip on the bulb's case and the positive tip on the contact.
 If the meter reads OL or infinity, the bulb is burned and needs replacement.
-If the bulb reads continuity or close to, the bulb is good, and the socket and circuit should be tested next.
+If the bulb reads continuity or is close, the bulb is good, and the socket and circuit should be tested next.

-Place the bulb back in the socket and use a pedal depressor or have someone depress the pedal for you.
+Place the bulb back in the socket and use a pedal depressor, or have someone depress the pedal for you.
 Slightly wiggle the bulb around in the socket while the pedal is depressed.
-If the bulb flickers on and off, a loose socket is at fault.
-If the bulb is still not illuminated, measure voltage in the socket by placing the positive probe on the brass tab and placing the negative probe on the inside of the socket.
+A loose socket is likely at fault if the bulb flickers on and off.
+If the bulb is still not illuminating, measure the voltage in the socket by placing the positive probe on the brass tab and the negative probe on the inside.
 Battery voltage should be present.
-If not, test the wiring and the related circuit.
+If not, test the wiring, connectors, and the related circuit.